 Qualified military personnel who are registered for at least 6 credits are eligible for a tuition discount of 10%.

-Wounded service members and their families qualify for this scholarship which covers the cost of remaining tuition and fees after all other benefits have been applied.
+For those who qualify, wounded service members and their families can qualify for this scholarship which covers the cost of remaining tuition and fees after all other benefits have been applied.

 Eligible students include service members and veterans wounded in the Gulf Wars, Operation Desert Storm, Operation Enduring Freedom, and Operation Iraqi Freedom.
 In addition, the Purple Heart Scholarship is also available to the spouses, domestic partners, or dependents of service members killed in action.

-If you are required to take certification exams, you may qualify for this scholarship, which reimburses eligible students for required certification exam fees.
+If you are required to take certification exams, for those who qualify, this scholarship can reimburses eligible students for required certification exam fees.

 Find out what financial aid you're eligible for